Einstein-Yang-Mills fields in conformally compact manifolds: Fredholmness for generalized Laplacians in the -calculus

-It is instructive to check how this works for the scalar Laplacian $\prescript{g}{}{\Delta}$, which is the prototypical example of a geometric and formally self-adjoint generalized Laplacian.
-In this case, Fredholmness in appropriate weighted H\"older spaces follows from the assertions below.
+It is instructive to check how this applies to the scalar Laplacian $\prescript{g}{}{\Delta}$, which is the prototypical example of a geometric and formally self-adjoint generalized Laplacian.
+In this case, Fredholmness in appropriate weighted H\"older spaces may be established as follows.
+First, from (\ref{lap:ind}) we may take $I_{\prescript{g}{}{\Delta}}=(0,n)$.
+By Proposition \ref{geom:lap:norm}, for any $(x_0,y_0)\in X$,